 Pay less with a Commonwealth Supported Place

 A Commonwealth supported place (CSP) means that the Government pays part of your fees.
 It's a subsidy, not a loan, so you don't have to pay it back.
+Your course page will tell you if it is a CSP course.

-If your course doesn't offer CSPs, that means it's Full Fee Paying.
+If your course doesn't offer CSPs, that means it's full fee paying.
 This means you'll need to pay the full amount, but you can still get a FEE-HELP loan if eligible.

 2021 Commencing student contribution amounts